Australian Rules-Lawmaker accuses AFL of conducting 'off-the-books' drug tests | Sports-Games

 Australian Rules-Lawmaker accuses AFL of conducting 'off-the-books' drug tests

-Whistleblowers have accused the Australian Football League (AFL) of conducting "off-the-books" drug testing of players and covering up positive results, a Federal lawmaker told Australian parliament late on Tuesday.
-Member of parliament Andrew Wilkie said allegations of "egregious misconduct" had been provided by former Melbourne Demons president Glen Bartlett, club doctor Zeeshan Arain and Shaun Smith, the father of a player accused of drug trafficking.

-Whistleblowers have accused the Australian Football League (AFL) of conducting "off-the-books" drug testing of players and covering up positive results, a Federal lawmaker told Australian parliament late on Tuesday.

-Member of parliament Andrew Wilkie said allegations of "egregious misconduct" had been provided by former Melbourne Demons president Glen Bartlett, club doctor Zeeshan Arain and Shaun Smith, the father of a player accused of drug trafficking.
 The allegations included off-the-books testing for drugs at a Melbourne clinic, with players who test positive rested from matches "ostensibly on account of injury", said Wilkie.
+The AFL, the national governing body for Australian Rules football, is a signatory to WADA's anti-doping code but runs a separate "Illicit Drug Policy" (IDP) for drugs like cocaine and ecstasy that are more associated with social use than enhanced performance.

+Whistleblowers have accused the Australian Football League (AFL) of conducting "off-the-books" drug testing to help players evade detection by anti-doping authorities on match days, a Federal lawmaker told Australian parliament.

+Member of parliament Andrew Wilkie said late on Tuesday that allegations of "egregious misconduct" had been provided by former Melbourne Demons president Glen Bartlett, club doctor Zeeshan Arain and Shaun Smith, the father of a player accused of drug trafficking.
+The allegations included off-the-books testing for drugs at a Melbourne clinic, with players who test positive rested from matches "ostensibly on account of injury", said Wilkie.

-Sports Integrity Australia (SIA) is the national anti-doping authority.
-The AFL, the national governing body for Australian Rules football, is a signatory to WADA's anti-doping code but runs a separate policy for drugs like cocaine and ecstasy that are more associated with social use than enhanced performance.
+The AFL, the national governing body for Australian Rules football, is a signatory to WADA's anti-doping code but runs a separate "Illicit Drug Policy" (IDP) for drugs like cocaine and ecstasy that are more associated with social use than enhanced performance.
+"If there are no illegal drugs in the player's system they are free to play, and if there are drugs in their system the player is often asked to fake an injury," Wilkie added.

-Players who record a first positive test under the AFL's illicit drugs policy, which is currently under review, receive a suspended A$5,000 ($3,300) fine and counselling but are not publicly named.
-The AFL said it was "unapologetic" about doctors taking steps to prevent players from participating in training or competition if they test positive under their illicit drugs policy.
+The IDP exists alongside the Australian Football Anti-Doping Code, which covers WADA-listed substances banned in and out of competition and some drugs in the IDP which are banned in-competition.
+Under the IDP, players who return a first positive test receive a suspended A$5,000 ($3,300) fine and counselling but are not publicly named.

+'SECRETLY MANIPULATED' In responding to Wilkie's comments, the AFL said it was "unapologetic" about doctors taking steps to prevent players from participating in training or competition if they tested positive to drugs that fall under the IDP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)